 Smart Segments are organized lists of users that marketers can use to target specific types of customers with focused language and specific offers or recommendations.
-Smart Segments can be used inclusively, exclusively, and can be created with custom combinations of attributes so you're always hitting the right people.
+Smart Segments can be created with custom combinations of attributes so you're always reaching the right people.
 You can see all available segment filters here.

 These segments contain lists of users as sorted by their ReSci exclusive Churn Score and Lifetime Value metrics, predicted by Cortex calculations.

 Ready to Buy Customers: These customers have the highest likelihood to purchase - they are active on the site, interacting with emails, and acting in a way consistent with repeat purchasers.

 At Risk Customers: These customers have made a purchase but now they are falling out of touch with your brand.
 Saving "At Risk" customers can be extremely valuable because churn rates drop dramatically once a customer has made at least two purchases.

 Churned Customers: These customers have the lowest likelihood to purchase - they are not active on-site, not opening emails, and unlikely to purchase again.
 These are the customers you want to reach with "win-back" messaging and offers.

 Low Customer Lifetime Value: These customers have made few or smaller purchases and are not expected to spend large amounts in the future.
 Exposing these customers to more dynamic recommendations can increase the likelihood of a larger purchase in the future.

 High Customer Lifetime Value: These customers have made many or larger purchases and make up the bulk of most brands' revenue.
 Thanking these customers for their loyalty can be a great way to keep them engaged and inspire more repeat purchases in the future.

 Low Customer Future Value: These customers have a history of smaller purchases and/or are disengaging with your brand.
 They are not expected to spend large amounts in the near future.